freemo/apex/paradigm/beacon.md

     ----congestion level----
     C## congestion level, ## is aveage packets per minute

-Therefore the beacon comment on an APEX compliant beacon packet looks like the following
+According to the APEX standard the beacon comment on an APEX compliant beacon packet would looks like the following

     G/D R-I-R H24 C30

-The following is an examples of a complete compliant APEX beacon including PHG specifier and coordinates:
+The following is an example of a complete, compliant, APEX beacon including PHG specifier and coordinates:

     !/:=i@;N.G& --PHG5360/WIDE G/D R-I-R H24 C30